zheksoon/dioma/README.md

 ## Child containers

 You can create child containers to isolate the scope of the classes.
 Child containers have a hierarchical structure, so Dioma searches in parent containers first.
-If no instance found, it creates it on the child itself.
+If no instance is found, it creates it on the child itself.

-Here's an example of child containers usage:
+Here's an example of child container usage:

 <details>
 <summary><b>Here is an example</b></summary>